 Craig: This is an easy answer, but one you would be wise to note, and note quickly.

-I can’t tell you how many times I have heard this strategy.
+I can’t tell you how many times I have heard the misconception that professor job are easy to fall back on.
 Contrary to popular opinion outside of the academe (those that know about it), an academic career to fall back on does not exist.
 Of course adjunct work abounds, but just read the Chronicle of Higher Ed to understand just how below slave labor contingent faculty suffer.
 The only people who ever “retire” to academic positions are intellectual celebrities.
 For example, Henry Kissenger, now at John Hopkins University, entered his post after a long career in politics, and there are occasional superstars from each field who find they have something to say that schools are open to hear.
 In their role, these celebrities in their fields do not necessarily do the work of typical professor either.
 I don’t know how they are paid, but I imagine it is worked out on an individual celebrity basis, and they are doubtfully paid as typical professor.
 I am not saying it is impossible to enter the academe after a career in another field, but these individuals are not falling back on an academic career Some may argue that such people are actually not entering the academe.
 Rather, they have something to say to members of their discipline earlier on in the career and the faculty is giving the celebrity an opportunity.
 For a detailed discussion of the struggle it takes to move from even the best PhD programs into a professorial position, read The Professor is In blog moderated by Dr Karen Kelsky.

 While the hiring value of a publication generally dissipates into oblivion after five years, publication does hold a lot of value for professionals not intending to enter the professoriate.
 Publishing is concrete evidence that someone is up to date in a field of practice and can collect their ideas in a coherent and persuasive manner.
-The skills to put forward a polished argument is a very attractive feature for anyone looking to be recognized as a professional.
+The skills to put forward a polished argument are a very attractive feature for anyone looking to be recognized as a professional.
 So I would say it is darn good goal to have, just not for the reason you stated.

 Acknowledgement: I thank Eric for humoring my excessive questions, writing frankly, and reviewing the final draft of this post prior to its publication on this blog.